Home Admissions Life after Park Day

 The high school exploration and application process is integrated into the 8th grade year at Park Day.
 The 8th grade curriculum is excellent preparation for many different kinds of high schools.

 Park Day School provides preparation for the high school transition and application process during a weekly 8th Grade meeting period.
 Many of these meetings include visits from various Bay Area high schools, as well as application support.

 In 2020 67% of Park Day graduates chose to attend independent or parochial schools, and 33% chose to enroll in their local public high school.
-90% of Park Day graduates are accepted into their first and/or second high school of choice.
+90% of Park Day graduates are accepted to their first and/or second high school of choice.
 In recent years, the average freshman-year GPA of Park Day graduates is between 3.7 and 3.74.

 Recent Park Day graduates have attended the following colleges and universities.
 Approximately 60% of Park Day School alums from the last ten years are attending colleges and universities named as top 100 schools from US News and World Reports and Forbes.

 Park Day School’s approach to Progressive Education prepares students for active participation in a democratic society, in the context of a child-centered environment, and with an enduring commitment to social justice.

 Park Day builds student skills to teach young people how to take risks, think critically, be flexible, and thrive in life and subsequent schooling.